-Hydroceles can be acquired or congenital serous fluid collection within layers of the tunica vaginalis surrounding a testis.
-They are the most common form of testicular enlargement, and present with painless enlargement of the scrotum.
+Hydrocoeles are acquired or congenital serous fluid collection between the layers of the tunica vaginalis surrounding a testis or spermatic cord.
+They are the most common form of testicular enlargement and present with painless enlargement of the scrotum.
 On all modalities, hydrocoeles appear as simple fluid, unless complicated by infection or haemorrhage.

-There are two subtypes of congenital hydrocele 1-2 :
+There are two main subtypes of congenital hydrocele:

-- encysted type with no communication with the peritoneum or tunica vaginalis, also called spermatic cord cyst.
+- encysted type (spermatic cord cyst): no communication with the peritoneum or tunica vaginalis

-- funicular type which communicates with the peritoneum at the internal ring and doesn't surround the testis.
-This type is also called funiculocele.
-They are more frequently encoutered in children and premature infant 2.
+- funicular type (funiculocele): communicates with the peritoneum at the internal ring and doesn't surround the testis

-Ultrasound is the first modality usually used to evaluate hydroceles.
-It presents as a simple fluid collection surrounding the testis.
+Ultrasound is the first modality usually used to evaluate hydrocele.
+It presents as a simple fluid collection.
 It is avascular on Doppler evaluation.
-It may contain septations, calcifications and cholesterol 2.
+It may contain septations, calcifications or cholesterol 2.

-A funiculocele is a sub type of hydrocele, however, it doesn't surround the testis.
-They can also appear larger with straining (valsalva) 2.
-It may contain fibrous adhesions, giving a beaded appearance to the spermatic cord (pachyvaginalitis) 3.
+Hydroceles can also appear larger with straining (Valsalva manoeuvre) 2.
+They may contain fibrous adhesions, giving a beaded appearance to the spermatic cord (pachyvaginalitis) 3.

 - T1: low signal

 - T2: high signal

 This represents the simple serous fluid component of the hydrocele.